 Depression in an adult is the inability to know one's true desires, needs and talents.
 There is only a vague restlessness and vague images of dreams.
 Not knowing these authentic needs and desires, one cannot take action to fulfill them.
 One remains shut down, depressed, sad, alone.

 Most of the time the cause is in childhood.
-When a child does not receive attention, meaningful interaction, and guidance from a parent, he is unable to know her authentic self.
+When a child does not receive attention, meaningful interaction and guidance from a parent, she is unable to know her authentic self.

-When a child receives attention and guidance, she is automatically supported in exploring the world.
-She develops confidence and competency to go into new life experiences.
+When a child receives attention and guidance, she is automatically supported in knowing herself.
+In knowing herself, she feels, she knows what she wants.
+She has confidence and competency to go and explore the world, enter into new life experiences.
 Going into new life experiences is growth.

-Going into new things, in the direction of fulfillment of one's desires brings on an overwhelming experience of authentic self.
+Going in the direction of fulfillment of one's desires and dreams brings on an overwhelming experience of authentic self.
 This is generally hugely disorienting, and the person is likely to withdraw from the endeavor.
 The experience of disorientation -- which everyone experiences when going into new territories, especially creative territories -- is something a person learns how to live with and keeps moving forward with the new endeavor.

 If one is supported in taking steps to fulfill dreams, one slowly moves into the center of her authentic being.
-This is a new identity, and very different from the identity that operated from the childhood energy.
+This is a new identity, and very different from the identity that operated from the limiting, contracted childhood energies.

-It takes time to get used to living a life where the person has an idea and can fulfill it, has a need and can fulfill it, a life where there is a consistent experience of fulfillment and satisfaction.
-But if the person understands the problem and perseveres in the effort to actualize his truth, one succeeds.
+It takes time to get used to living a life where one can feel and know his needs and desires and can act to fulfill them, and can then consistently experience fulfillment and satisfaction.
+If the person understands the problem and perseveres in the effort to actualize his truth, he succeeds.